 What does a Temporary Layoff mean in Alberta?

 The Employer can decide to temporarily lay you off for a maximum 60 day period under the Employment Standards Code, sections 62-64.
 In this case, you have not been terminated yet.
 The employment relationship is simply paused for lack of a better word.
 You can apply for EI benefits during this temporary layoff.
 By day 53 of the layoff, the employer is required to let you know in writing if they are recalling you to work, and you must return in 7 days.
-If you don`t return after being recalled, you will have effectively resigned your position and would not be eligible for further EI benefits.
-If you are not recalled, then the employer has terminated you without cause and you are entitled to termination pay under the Code and possibly reasonable notice or severance pay under common law.
+If you don`t return after being recalled, you will have effectively resigned from your position and would not be eligible for further EI benefits.
+If you are not recalled, then the employer has terminated you without cause, and you are entitled to termination pay under the Code and possibly reasonable notice or severance pay under common law.

 What Does Reasonable Notice Mean?

 Did you know that, legally, when an employer dismisses or terminates you without cause, they may have to give you ‘reasonable notice’?
 This term refers to how much time an employer must let you know in advance of the date your job will be terminated.
 Most times, your employer may choose to have you stop working as soon as they give you the termination notice but pay you for that time.
 This is called ‘severance pay in lieu of notice’.
 In this case, employers will pay you severance instead of providing you with reasonable notice.
 How much reasonable notice or severance you will get depends on many factors.
 This is where it is important to have an employment lawyer review your exact situation.

 Did You Get Reasonable Notice Of Your Job Termination?